 After a safety briefing, we were on our way.
-The crew advised that the ocean conditions were “calm and perfect”, but it was a bumpy ride out of the harbour and continued to be quite a rough journey.
-The Southern Ocean, also known as the Antarctic Ocean, can be dangerous and turbulent, and the open expanse of the ocean create an environment that is ideal for gigantic waves.
-Luckily, the Bremer Bay Orca patch, where hundreds of Killer Whales & other cetaceans congregate each year to feed on giant squid, is located just 20 nautical miles (37 km) off the coastline of Bremer Bay.
+The Southern Ocean, also known as the Antarctic Ocean, can be dangerous and turbulent, and the ocean’s open expanse creates an environment ideal for gigantic waves.
+Luckily, the Bremer Bay Orca patch, where hundreds of Killer Whales & other cetaceans congregate each year to feed on giant squid, is just 20 nautical miles (37 km) off the coastline of Bremer Bay.
 The Patch is at the apex of three canyons – Bremer, Hood & Henry Canyon.

 Bremer Bay Orcas

-The Orcas visit this area to hunt for squid who are weak from breeding and an easy target for Orcas and Sperm, Pilot and the rare Beaked Whales.
-Vast amounts of krill are found in these canyons, which attract a variety of marine life which then lures larger cetaceans and the apex predator of the ocean, the Orca.
+The Orcas visit this area to hunt for squid who are weak from breeding and are an easy target for Orcas and Sperm, Pilot, and rare Beaked Whales.
+Vast amounts of krill are found in these canyons, which attract a variety of marine life which lures larger cetaceans and the apex predator of the ocean, the Orca.

 The squid the Orcas hunt are giant and colossal squid, which can be up to 14 m in length and weigh up to 750 kg.

-We were in prime Orca territory along the continental shelf after around an hour on the zippy Whale Watch 1.
-It didn’t take long before we saw our first pod of orcas of the day – Lucy and her family.
-Giovanni swam up close to the boat, and the family seemed fascinated by the vessel, completely surrounding us.
-Being so low and close to the water, we had incredible views of these majestic creatures and could really appreciate how big they were.
+We were in prime Orca territory along the continental shelf, and it didn’t take long before we saw our first pod of orcas of the day – Lucy and her family.
+Giovanni swam up close to the boat, and the family seemed fascinated by the vessel surrounding us.
+We had incredible views of these majestic creatures and could appreciate their size.